ctu-geoforall-lab-projects/bp-kala-2017/docs/source/user_guide.rst

 * In main tab, the user may select a raster layer with the interpolated map of dose rate values.
 He may select a vector layer with a route.
-Both of those layer could be selected using combo boxes, which include avaiable layers from the Layer panel.
+Both of those layer could be selected using combo boxes, which include available layers from the Layer panel.
 There is a restriction for the track combo box, that only the layer with a linestring type is being shown.